picocms/Pico/content-sample/index.md

 something like the following:

 1. Put all your blog articles in a separate `blog` folder in your `content` directory.
-All these articles should have both a `Date` and `Template` meta header, the latter with e.g. `blog-post` as value (see Step 2).
+All these articles should have a `Date` meta header.
+2. Create a `blog.md` or `blog/index.md` in your `content` directory.
+Add `Template: blog-index` to the YAML header of this page.
+It will later show a list of all your blog articles (see step 3).
-2. Create a new Twig template called `blog-post.twig` (this must match the `Template` meta header from Step 1) in your theme directory.
-This template probably isn't very different from your default `index.twig`, it specifies how your article pages will look like.
+3. Create the new Twig template `blog-index.twig` (the file name must match the `Template` meta header from Step 2) in your theme directory.
+This template probably isn't very different from your default `index.twig` (i.e. copy `index.twig`), it will create a list of all your blog articles.
+Add the following Twig snippet to `blog-index.twig` near `{{ content }}`:
-3. Create a `blog.md` in your `content` folder and set its `Template` meta header to e.g. `blog`.
-Also create a `blog.twig` in your theme directory.
-   This template will show a list of your articles, so you probably want to do something like this:
    ```
     {% for page in pages|sort_by("time")|reverse %}
         {% if page.id starts with "blog/" and not page.hidden %}